 The film begins with footage of the Saint Kilda launch of the 1972 election campaign which led to the first ALP Federal government in Australia for twenty-three years, with Whitlam being photographed from below (this soon changes as the camera becomes level with him).
-Archival film and photographs are then used to establish a picture of Gough as a family man with three children in 1951, seeing Federal government involvement as necessary in the provision of education and health services in the growing suburbs.
+Archival film and photographs are then used to establish a this particular piece was chosen? (it recurs at various points throughout picture of Gough as a family man with three children in 1951, seeing Federal government involvement as necessary in the provision of education and health services in the growing suburbs.